cmgcds/fastvpinns/examples/forward_problems_2d/uniform_mesh/poisson_2d/README.md

 The parameters pertaining to the neural network are specified here.
 1. `model_architecture` is used to specify the dimensions of the neural network.
 In this example, [2, 30, 30, 30, 1] corresponds to a neural network with 2 inputs (for a 2-dimensional problem), 1 output (for a scalar problem) and 3 hidden layers with 30 neurons each.
 2. `activation` specifies the activation function to be used.
-3. `use_attention` specifies if attnention layers are to be used in the model.
+3. `use_attention` specifies if attention layers are to be used in the model.
 This feature is currently under development and hence should be set to `false` for now.
 4. `epochs` is the number of iterations for which the network must be trained.
 5. `dtype` specifies which datatype (`float32` or `float64`) will be used for the tensor calculations.
 6. `set_memory_growth`, when set to `True` will enable tensorflow's memory growth function, restricting the memory usage on the GPU.
 This is currently under development and must be set to `False` for now.